readthedocs/readthedocs.org/docs/webhooks.rst

 The primary method that Read the Docs uses to detect changes to your documentation is through the use of *webhooks*.
-Webhooks are configured with your repository provider, such as GitHub or Bitbucket, and with each commit, merge, or other change to your repository, Read the Docs is notified.
+Webhooks are configured with your repository provider, such as GitHub, Bitbucket or GitLab, and with each commit, merge, or other change to your repository, Read the Docs is notified.
 When we receive a webhook notification, we determine if the change is related to an active version for your project, and if it is, a build is triggered for that